- A $1,500 stipend for living expenses during the seven-week program

-- Assistance with travel expenses
+- Travel expenses

 - Books and related course supplies

-- Library & computer access
+- Library and computer access

 - Training in statistics, microeconomics, policy, and writing

 - Enrichment and professional development activities